Data-Chemist-Handbook/Data-Chemist-Handbook.github.io/_pages/Preliminaries.md

 - `drop_duplicates()` removes duplicate rows from the DataFrame.

 **Practice Problem:**

-We will clean the dataset by filling missing `name` and `smiles` values and removing any duplicate entries based on smiles.
+We will clean the dataset by filling missing `name` and `smiles` values and removing any duplicate entries based on `smiles`.

 Given a DataFrame with missing values:
-1. Fill missing values in the `name` column with `'Unknown'` and in the `smiles` column with an `empty string`.
+1. Fill missing values in the `name` column with `'Unknown'` and in the `smiles` column with an empty string.
 2. Remove any duplicate rows based on the `smiles` column.

 ---

 **Data Type Conversions**